-Appropriate hand hygiene and equipment cleansing remains critical at all times.
-During the initial phase of declining COVID-19 case admissions and partial reopening of services (response level 2), standard precautions should be followed for outpatient TTE exams and require a surgical mask for both the patient and provider(s).[7]
-This requirement for wearing surgical facemasks may be adjusted in subsequent response levels as the pandemic abates from 'mandatory' to 'recommended' or 'optional'.
-Meticulous disinfection of equipment and exam areas including laboratory office spaces with viricidal agents should remain unchanged through different response levels and is likely to become a permanent change induced by the pandemic.
-Inpatient TTE exams should follow standard precautions for known COVID-19 negative cases, and escalated to droplet precautions for ICU cases.
-During response levels 1 and 0, given lower COVID-19 prevalence in the community, standard precautions may be considered appropriate in ICU and other inpatient cases for TTE exams.
+Appropriate hand hygiene and equipment cleansing remain critical at all times.
+During the initial phase of declining COVID-19 case admissions and partial reopening of services (response level 2), standard precautions should be followed for outpatient TTE and require a surgical mask for both the patient and provider(s).7 This requirement for wearing surgical facemasks may be adjusted in subsequent response levels as the pandemic abates from "mandatory" to "recommended" or "optional."
+Meticulous disinfection of equipment and examination areas, including laboratory office spaces with viricidal agents, should remain unchanged through different response levels and is likely to become a permanent change induced by the pandemic.
+Inpatient TTE should follow standard precautions for known COVID-19negative cases and be escalated to droplet precautions for intensive care unit cases.
+During response levels 1 and 0, given lower COVID-19 prevalence in the community, standard precautions may be considered appropriate in intensive care unit and other inpatient cases for TTE.